J-Marriott/CV/README.md

 ### <a name="skills">Skills</a>

 ####Makers Academy
-Currently I'm near the end of my eighth week as a Makers Academy student.
+Currently I'm near the end of my ninth week as a Makers Academy student.
 It's been challenging, at times frustrating, but always enjoyable.
 Working on projects both alone and as part of a team has tested my ability to work under pressure, find solutions to tricky problems and take in new information on a daily basis.
 Due to the structure of the course I am pair programming daily, often well into the evening, as well as working on weekend challenges by myself.

 ####Communication
 In my previous roles I have worked with a wide range of customers, patients and employees with varying ages and levels of expertise in their fields.
 I believe communication is key to a successful working relationship whether it's explaining a tricky technical concept to somebody, giving a presentation, asking for assistance or even just providing an update on the current status of a project I'm working on.
 I pride myself on my ability on to adjust my approach depending on the target audience and prevent any miscommunication from occurring.